MohsenYN/mohsenyn.github.io/index.md

 ---
-layout: default  # Using 'front' for Hydejack homepage (adjust to 'default' if needed)
+layout: list  # Using 'front' for Hydejack homepage (adjust to 'default' if needed)
 title: Welcome to the Dry Bean Breeding & Computational Biology Program
 accent_image: /assets/img/Introdcution.jpg
 ---